gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 ASSET TRADING

 The Aidmatrix Foundation, a non-profit organisation decided to move its IT infrastructure to the cloud, to lower operating costs and increase agility.
-The joint Accenture and Avanade team managed the design, development and migration of core applications to a Microsoft Azure platform.
+The joint X and Avanade team managed the design, development and migration of core applications to a Microsoft Azure platform.
 The transition achieved elastic scalability and accelerated time to market, enabled infrastructural cost savings and improved the client’s ability to store massive amounts of logistics data for analysis.

 ----------------------